-This one-month course is a profound experience that helps to establish a firm foundation of inner discipline.
+This four week course is a profound experience that helps to establish a firm foundation of inner discipline.
 The course is based on the traditional gurukula system ('guru's house') in which students live and study with the teacher.
 The Teachers Training Course (TTC) is an intensive and transformative experience taught by disciples of Swami Vishnudevananda.
 The curriculum includes instruction in asana (yoga postures), pranayama (breathing exercises), meditation, chanting, mantras, yoga philosophy, diet, kriyas (cleansing exercises to purify the body) and study of the Bhagavad Gita.

 A sincere desire to learn and openness to yogic techniques is required - a basic knowledge of yoga postures and philosophy is preferred, but not essential.

 Students will develop the skills to teach yoga asana as well as improve their own personal practice.